-- Reviews BHA's performance in 2019/20 - Identifies the changes in our operating environment that could affect our future plans - Describes any changes needed to BHA's strategic direction and objectives - Sets out BHA's priorities for 2020/21, and how we will make sure these are achieved - · Assesses the main risks to the business and how we will manage these - Provides detailed financial plans for 2020/21 and beyond.
+- Reviews BHA's performance in 2020/21 - Identifies the changes in our operating environment that could affect our future plans - Describes any changes needed to BHA's strategic direction and objectives - Sets out BHA's priorities for 2021/22, and how we will make sure these are achieved - Assesses the main risks to the business and how we will manage these - Provides detailed financial plans for 2021/22 and beyond.

-The Update document was prepared at the same time as the UK was in lockdown as a result of the Covid-19 pandemic, which has resulted in significant loss of life and restrictions being placed on every household, community and business in the country.
+The first update document was prepared at the same time as the UK was in lockdown as a result of the Covid-19 pandemic, which has resulted in significant loss of life and restrictions being placed on every household, community and business in the country.
+The Management Committee reviewed and extended the Business Plan in 2021 to 2022 due to still being in lockdown and many of the objectives were still outstanding.
 It is clear that Covid-19 will continue to have a major impact on our community and on BHA itself.

 In the short term, BHA will have important decisions to make about how we can restore services and resume works to our tenants' homes, and when we will be able to re-open our office to both tenants and staff.
-Since there is not yet a vaccine or effective treatment for Covid-19, there is real uncertainty about whether the virus can be suppressed, raising the possibility that progress might need to be halted.
+At the time of the review the vaccine was being rolled out and those 50 years and over had received at least the first dose, non-essential offices were still closed and staff continuing to work from home.